Get Tech Tips

 “Dry vapor steam cleaners have been shown to be very effective for disinfecting and is approved for food contact surfaces as well as other surfaces.”

-As always, we strike a balance between safety and effectiveness, and look to use products that are effective and safe when neutralizing viruses.
-We need to consider the technician and the occupants in our decision making.
+As always, we strike a balance between safety and effectiveness, and we look to use effective and safe products when neutralizing viruses.
+We need to consider the technician and the occupants in our decision-making.

 How Do We “Catch” (become infected with) a Virus?